Canadian Student Loans

-Student loan applications are released in June of each year for school starting in September.
-You can obtain an application at most high schools and colleges, or you can apply online at the addresses listed below.
+Student loan applications are posted in June of each year for the academic year starting in September.
+You can apply online at the addresses listed below:

 Some process information

-You will also be required to complete the Master Student Financial Assistance Agreement (MSFAA).
+When you receive your notice of assessment telling you how much funding the government is offering, you will be required to complete the Master Student Financial Assistance Agreement (MSFAA).
 By signing the MSFAA, you agree to accept responsibility for all funding you receive from that date forward, so you will not have to sign another agreement for future loan assistance.
-This should be done prior to returning to school in September.
+This should be done prior to arriving at school in September.
 Further information can be found on your provincial website.

 Frequently asked questions